 One of my favorite aspects of the NECCDC red team is how well we work together as a group to maintain and share access and persistence.
 It’s our responsibility to provide a fair and equal experience to each team, and in order to do so effectively we have to collaborate.
 We each have our specialties – in my case, Splunk and Linux – and often help each other out if we still have access to a team when some of the more easily detectable threats have been identified and remediated.

-Points of Advice for Future Competitors
+Advice for Future Competitors

 Discussing the blue team strategies with my fellow red teamers, we came up with a number of points of advice for future competitors.
 Many of these are pretty relevant even outside of the competition landscape as well.